 Estates valued at more than $5.49 million are liable for estate tax on the balance over this threshold for deaths occurring in 2017.

 This exemption is indexed for inflation, so it increases periodically and it jumps to $11.2 million in 2018 thanks to the Tax Cuts and Jobs Act.

 The Form 4768 Extension

-Filing Form 4768 automatically gives the executor of an estate or the trustee of a living trust an additional six months to file Forms 706, 706-A, 706-D, 706-NA or 706-QDT, all estate tax returns applicable to certain situations.
+Filing Form 4768 automatically gives the executor of an estate or the trustee of a living trust an additional six months to file an estate tax return—Forms 706, 706-A, 706-D, 706-NA, or 706-QDT.
+These are all estate tax returns applicable to certain situations.
 Form 4768 must be filed on or before the due date for Form 706 or the equivalent form for a given estate.

-The form offers some additional relief as well.
-Part II of Form 4768 allows executors or trustees to ask for more than an additional six months to file the estate tax return, but they must attach a statement explaining why additional time is necessary.
+Form 4768 offers some additional relief as well.
+Part II of the form allows executors or trustees to ask for more than an additional six months to file the estate tax return if they attach a statement explaining why additional time is necessary.

 You can access and download the form from the IRS website.

 Estates That Don't Owe Estate Taxes